GabeScott/standard-works-vault/General Conference/2009 April - Adversity.md

 # Adversity

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2009 General Conference*

+>*I bear you my testimony that God the Father lives.
+He set a course for each of us that can polish and perfect us to be with Him.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/04/adversity?lang=eng)